 Brooke Goodman Cohen

-When she heard about the 100 Women Campaign, Brooke Goodman Cohen’s (BS ’78, Textile and Apparel Design) wanted to be part of it.
-Cohen’s college years combined the best of several worlds.
-The experience meant “having the luxury of being at a Big 10 school, and the camaraderie of the school [with] being at a progressive school like Madison and still being in my own backyard,” said Cohen, who is from Milwaukee.
+When she heard about the 100 Women Campaign, Brooke Goodman Cohen (BS 1978 Textile and Apparel Design) wanted to be part of it.
+Her college years combined the best of several worlds.
+The experience meant “having the luxury of being at a Big Ten school, and the camaraderie of the school with being at a progressive school like Madison and still being in my own backyard,” said Cohen, who is from Milwaukee.
 The School provided Cohen with real-life skills in and outside of the classroom.
-She used those life lessons to pursue a multifaceted career before marrying and choosing motherhood.
-Following her degree, Cohen worked for a time in sales at Neiman-Marcus in Dallas but decided sales wasn’t for her and signed on as a flight attendant for American Airlines, based in New York.
-From there, she eventually went to a job on Wall Street and her last job was in advertising.
+She used those life lessons to pursue a multifaceted career, starting in sales at Neiman-Marcus in Dallas.
+After a time Brooke decided sales wasn’t a good fit and signed on as a flight attendant for American Airlines, based in New York.
+From there, she took a job on Wall Street and then in advertising.
 Along the way, she got her pilot’s license, married Peter Cohen, and had a daughter.
-Cohen serves on several boards, including that of her co-op building and is involved in the Delta Society, which works to improve human health through service dogs and therapy animals.
+Brooke served nine years on the School’s Board of Visitors, and also has served on the board of her co-op building and is involved in the Delta Society, which works to improve human health through service dogs and therapy animals.

 Leola R. Culver